juls0730/gloom/DOCUMENTATION.md

 ## RPC

 GLoom exposes an RPC server on port 7143.
 This server is used for GLoom's plugin management system.
-Gloom currently provides two methods:
+Gloom currently provides three methods:

 - `ListPlugins(struct{}, reply *[]PluginData) error` - This method returns a list of all registered plugins and their domains.
 - `UploadPlugin(PluginUpload, reply *string) error` - This method uploads a plugin to GLoom.
+- `DeletePlugin(pluginName string, reply *string) error` - This method deletes a plugin from GLoom.

 PluginData is a struct that looks like this: